Donald Trump says he will not testify in civil fraud trial on Monday

 "Donald Trump already testified in our financial fraud case against him," James said on Sunday evening.
 "Whether or not Trump testifies again tomorrow, we have already proven that he committed years of financial fraud and unjustly enriched himself and his family.
 No matter how much he tries to distract from reality, the facts don't lie."

 Although his last appearance on the stand was on Nov.
 6, Trump returned to the New York courtroom on Dec.
-7 as his defense team questioned what is expected to be their final expert witness.
+7 as his defense team questioned Eli Bartov, who is expected to be their final expert witness.

+A spokesperson for the court told CBS News on Sunday night that proceedings will be adjourned Monday.
+Bartov is expected to conclude his testimony Tuesday.

 After the final witnesses are called, the two sides will have more than three weeks to submit written filings to the judge, before meeting again for closing arguments on Jan.
 11. Engoron has indicated his final ruling is likely to be issued weeks later.